 Mental health inequalties

-The Health Committee is investigating mental health inequalties in a series of meetings, focused on different margianlised groups, including LGBT+ people, disabled people and Deaf people and offenders and ex-offenders.
-Find out more about the investigation into offenders and ex-offenders.
+The Health Committee is investigating mental health inequalities in a series of meetings, focused on different marginalised groups, including LGBT+ people, disabled people and Deaf people and offenders and ex-offenders.
+The strands will be pulled together in a final report published in the autumn.

 Highlighted the barriers disabled people and Deaf people face when accessing mental health services.
 Called on the Mayor to support better mental health for disabled people and Deaf people.